Rawlings Sizing Charts

-To determine the correct helmet size, take the circumference of the head just above the ears and compare it to the chart for an accurate fit.
-Our size charts are available for helmets, chest protectors, leg guards, and shoulder pads, and they include instructions on how to properly measure for each item.
-If you are unsure of your size, please take your own measurements before purchasing.
-Alternatively, you can call us toll-free at 1-866-678-4327 if you have any questions about the fit, sizes, or taking your measurements.
+To determine the correct helmet size, take the circumference of the head immediately above the ears and compare it to the chart for an appropriate fit.
+Our sizing charts are available for helmets, chest protectors, leg guards, and shoulder pads, and they provide instructions on how to properly measure for each item.
+If you are unsure about your size, please take your own measurements before purchasing.
+Alternatively, you may phone us toll-free at 1-866-678-4327 if you have any queries about the fit, sizes, or taking your measurements.

 For: RCFHFG, RCFH, RCFHLFG, RCFTB

 MACH, MACHEXT, MCC01, R16M, R16, R1601, R16H2Fg